A North Korean visa is surprisingly simple to obtain. However, there are a few things you should know before entering the mysterious DPRK.

-Keep in mind that you usually require a double-entry visa for China, as our North Korea tours starts and ends in China.
+Keep in mind that you usually require a double-entry visa for China, as our North Korea tours start and end in China.
 You may be eligible for a visa-free transit, provided your stay in Beijing is shorter than 72 hours.
 Find out more about the different types of Chinese visas on our China Visa page, or talk to us for more information.

 North Korea travel rules and regulations

-Worried that travelling to North Korea will get you into trouble when visiting other countries?
+Worried that traveling to North Korea will get you into trouble when visiting other countries?
 Don’t be.
-Travelling to North Korea is perfectly legal in most countries.
-Only those travelling on a South Korean passport are ineligible for a North Korean tourist visa.
-Tourists who have travelled to South Korea, however, are more than welcome to visit North Korea.
+Traveling to North Korea is perfectly legal in most countries.
+Only those traveling on a South Korean passport are ineligible for a North Korean tourist visa.
+Tourists who have traveled to South Korea, however, are more than welcome to visit North Korea.